Halima Idris Salim

 Halima Idris Salim (حليمة إدريس سالم; c.
-1994–10 October 2023) was a Sudanese journalist, known for her reporting on her hometown of Omdurman.
+1994 – 10 October 2023) was a Sudanese journalist, known for her reporting on her hometown of Omdurman.
 She was killed while reporting on the Sudanese civil war when she was run over by a military vehicle owned by the Rapid Support Forces during the Battle of Khartoum.

 Career

 Salim was born and raised in Ombadda, a suburb of Omdurman.
 Salim studied at the Sudan Academy for Communication Studies before working as a journalist from 2013, initially for the sports radio station Arriadia FM and later for the online radio station Radio Fikra.

 Salim worked for the independent online news outlet Sudan Bukra, a pro-opposition organisation based in the United Kingdom, from November 2022.
 She was described as, alongside her colleagues, "conveying the reality of a country in crisis after the ill-fated coup".
-Prior to the war, she primariily covered Umbada, the area she was from.
+Prior to the war, she primarily covered Umbada, the area she was from.
 She had covered the Sudanese civil war and the conflict between the Sudanese Armed Forces and the Rapid Support Forces since the conflict broke out on 15 April 2023, in particular the work of volunteers trying to help the civilian population affected by the conflict.
 She had initially left Omdurman with other Sudan Bukra journalists before choosing to return to continue her coverage of the city, contributing a piece collating testimonies from the families of victims of the conflict at the besieged Bashaer Hospital.